On the Impact of Deep Learning-based Time-series Forecasts on Multistage Stochastic Programming Policies: Policies and rolling-horizon framework

 \section{Policies and rolling-horizon framework}

-The model \eqref{eqs:msp} constitutes an infinite-dimensional optimization problem as both the decision variables and constraints are of infinite size.
+The model \eqref{eqs:msp} constitutes an infinite-dimensional optimization problem as both the decision variables and constraints are of infinite size, as both of them are function of random variables with possibly infinite support.
 Therefore, it is both theoretically and computationally very challenging to derive solutions for it, even in the case where all the objective and constraint functions are linear.
 The existence of integer variables adds another level of difficulty.
 Therefore, some heuristic procedures are preferred to construct feasible policies, or rather implementable decisions (i.e., the first-stage solution).
 More specifically, candidate first-stage solutions are usually obtained by solving a restriction or a relaxation of the original multistage model.
-For instance, \begin{itemize}[leftmargin=0.45cm] \item a one-stage relaxation can be obtained by ignoring all the future stages, i.e., by removing all the variables $\{x_t(\xisupt)\}_{t \in \Tset \setminus \{ 1 \} }$ and the constraints associated with them from the model, and solving the remaining single-stage deterministic model; \item a one-stage restriction of the multistage model can be obtained by making all the decision variables deterministic, i.e., for all $t \in \Tset \setminus \{ 1 \}$, by replacing $x_t(\xisupt)$ with $x_t(\xipar_1)$, taking away their flexibility to depend on the observed history; or by applying static linear decision rules \citep{shapiro2005complexity};
+For instance, \begin{itemize} \item a one-stage relaxation can be obtained by ignoring all the future stages, i.e., by removing all the variables $\{x_t(\xisupt)\}_{t \in \Tset \setminus \{ 1 \} }$ and the constraints associated with them from the model, and solving the remaining single-stage deterministic model; \item a one-stage restriction of the multistage model can be obtained by making all the decision variables deterministic, i.e., for all $t \in \Tset \setminus \{ 1 \}$, by replacing $x_t(\xisupt)$ with $x_t(\xipar_1)$, taking away their flexibility to depend on the observed history; or by applying static linear decision rules \citep{shapiro2005complexity}; \item a two-stage relaxation can be obtained by relaxing the nonanticipativity constraints on all the decision variables except the first-stage ones, i.e., for all $t \in \Tset \setminus \{ 1 \}$, by replacing $x_t(\xisupt)$ with $x_t(\xiT)$ to make them functions of the full history (up to $\Tpar$) despite the fact that it will not be available at stage $t$; and \item a two-stage restriction can be obtained by applying two-stage linear decision rules \citep{bodur2018two}. \end{itemize} Then, in practice, a full implementable solution for a $T$-stage problem can be obtained by iteratively applying the selected restriction or relaxation technique at every stage, i.e., by applying the chosen first-stage solution generation method in a \emph{rolling-horizon framework}, which is illustrated in Algorithm \ref{alg:rollinghorizon}.
+Rolling-horizon evaluation framework is commonly used for discrete-time sequential decision-making problems under uncertainty \citep{silvente2018rolling, bischi2019rolling, daryalal2020lagrangian}.